-• You should be doing it, Estate Planning to avoid leaving a chaotic mess behind for your

-• Purchase the ESTATE ORGANIZER, a comprehensive, peace-of-mind planner that will help you organize your estate.
+- You should be doing it, Estate Planning to avoid leaving a chaotic mess behind for your - heirs or worse, no plan at all.
+Your family needs your instructions.
+Prepare them now. - Purchase the ESTATE ORGANIZER, a comprehensive, peace-of-mind planner that will help you organize your estate.
 Your family will appreciate your forethought and foresight.